metno/S-ENDA-documentation/source/architecture.rst

   .. uml:: container.puml

-Data and service providers interact with WebUI or console applications that via an API communicate with the Metadata store.
-The contents of the metadatastore are served as CSW using pyCSW API.
+Data and service providers interact with a Web data/service registration User Interface (UI) or command line (console) registration tool to register their data/service.
+These tools communicate with the Metadata store via a web data/service registration API.
+The contents of the metadata store are served as CSW using pyCSW API.

-New datasets and services can be added or modified in the Metadata store via an API or using WebUI or command lines tools that interact with the API.